Tinnitus

 • Evaluate your lifestyle.
 We know that there are a number of lifestyle choices that can increase the frequency or intensity of tinnitus.
 For some individuals, it can be drinking too much coffee or tea, excessive chocolate, nicotine, etc.

 • Reduce stress in your life wherever possible.
-Learn relaxation techniques like yoga, or tai chi or meditation classes.
+Learn relaxation techniques like yoga, tai chi or meditation classes.
 Sounds a little "way out"?
-However, it does works.
-I know because I have endured tinnitus in both ears for 15+ years
+However, it does work.
+I know because I have endured tinnitus in both ears for 15+ years.

-If you would like to learn more about tinnitus, then visit Tinnitus Association of Victoria.
+If you would like to learn more about tinnitus, then visit the Tinnitus Association of Victoria.

 Share by: